 Photo credits: Netflix

 The show picked the darkest parts of our society and humanity and put them together in an anthology series.
-Black Mirror is a great show for all the fans of Fringe as it explored the parallel universe as well as the potential “parallel” universe of our futuristic expectations.
+Black Mirror is a great show for all the fans of Fringe as it explores the parallel universe as well as the potential “parallel” universe of our futuristic expectations.
 Except for Black Mirror’s season 6, all previous seasons were about the future of humanity, and the episodes were pretty dark and grim, just like some parts of Fringe.

 For true Fringe and sci-fi fans, this is a must-watch, but if you’re a true fan, you’ve probably already watched this one.
 The actors changed from each episode and season, but the quality of the show is quite good.
 The show was created by Charlie Brooker, and the most famous cast members included Bryce Dallas Howard, Anthony Mackie, Jon Hamm, Michaela Coel, and many others.
 We also explored some other shows like Black Mirror that have that dystopian dark vibe to it.